geneas/lua/README.md

 Returns a to the power b as an mpi object. a and b may be mpi objects or lua numbers.

+_mpi.powm(a, b, m)_

+Returns (a to the power b) modulo m as an mpi object. a, b and m may be mpi objects or lua numbers when using Lua 5.3 or above.
+For Lua 5.1 and 5.2, b must be a lua number.

 _mpi.eq(a, b)_

 Returns true if mpi(a) == mpi(b).